stefanhendriks/Dune-II---The-Maker/README.md

     <li>(ground) unit should not be able to occupy tile of another same type of (terrain) unit</li>
   </ul>
 </del>
- - (ground (tank)) unit should face final destination with barrel
 - see everything move in a certain pace (timed) at all time , regardless of my fps ([this post is helpful](http://gameprogrammingtutorials.blogspot.nl/2010/01/sdl-tutorial-series-part-5-dealing-with.html))
 - order a unit to attack a position
-- explore the terrain by clearing a Fog of War
+- explore the terrain by clearing a Shroud
 - sandworms should only be able to travel through sand, dunes and spice, and be blocked by rock/mountains
 - enjoy the terrain smoothened (smoothing algorithm)
 - see structures (draw them)